akladyous/blogposts/posts/exploring-logistic-regression-for-classification.md

 title: exploring logistic regression for classification
 date: 2021-06-12
 pubDate: 2021-06-12
-tags: ['python', 'classification', 'Machine Learning']
+tags: ['classification', 'Machine Learning']
 description:
+  'Exploring Logistic Regression: Understand the fundamentals of logistic regression and its applications in classification problems.'
 ---

 # Exploring Logistic Regression for Classification